sbi-galev/2024/local_info.md

 You might want to book hotel accommodation early.
 There are airbnb accomodations close by.

 A close by hotel is The Berkley Square Hotel.
 If you are looking for an economical option, you might consider the Premier Inn, which is not listed on Booking.com.

+## Sights
+The landmark of the city is the [Clifton Suspension Bridge](https://cliftonbridge.org.uk/)https://cliftonbridge.org.uk/), built in 1835.
+You will also see river Avon, which has the second strongest tide in the world, reaching a height difference of 10m, almost everyday.
+A spot with a nice view can be reaching by using `Bristol BS8 4NW` on your gps.

+The [floating harbour](https://visitbristol.co.uk/your-visit/areas/harbourside/floating-harbour) is located centrally, and makes for a nice walk or run (~4.5km / 3 miles between the two briges).
+You'll also get to see [The Matthew](https://matthew.co.uk/), a replica of the Cabot's boat that crossed the Atlantic in 1497, and the SS Great Britain.

+Bristol is known for alternative artists, including Massive Attack, Portishead, and Banksy.
+You can take a [self-guided Banksy walking tour](https://visitbristol.co.uk/things-to-do/banksy-walking-tour-p1354013), the city is dotted with stauning murals from many local artists.